HTML email: Message size

 HTML email is larger than plain text.
 Even if no special formatting is used, there will be the overhead from the tags used in a minimal HTML document, and if formatting is heavily used it may be much higher.
 Multi-part messages, with duplicate copies of the same content in different formats, increase the size even further.
 The plain text section of a multi-part message can be retrieved by itself, though, using IMAP's FETCH command.

 Although the difference in download time between plain text and mixed message mail (which can be a factor of ten or more) was of concern in the 1990s (when most users were accessing email servers through slow modems), on a modern connection the difference is negligible for most people, especially when compared to images, music files, or other common attachments.

 Security vulnerabilities

-HTML allows a link to be displayed as arbitrary text, so that rather than displaying the full URL, a link may show only part of it or simply a user-friendly target name.
-This can be used in phishing attacks, in which users are fooled into believing that a link points to the website of an authoritative source (such as a bank), visiting it, and unintentionally revealing personal details (like bank account numbers) to a scammer.
+HTML allows a link to be hidden, but shown as any arbitrary text, such as a user-friendly target name.
+This can be used in phishing attacks, in which users are fooled into accessing a counterfeit web site and revealing personal details (like bank account numbers) to a scammer.

-If an email contains web bugs (inline content from an external server, such as a picture), the server can alert a third party that the email has been opened.
-This is a potential privacy risk, revealing that an email address is real (so that it can be targeted in the future) and revealing when the message was read.

-HTML content requires email programs to use engines to parse, render and display the document.
-This can lead to more security vulnerabilities, denial of service or low performance on older computers.